yeczrtu/SystemFontLoader/README.md

     *   `Out User Friendly Name` (FString): The retrieved user-friendly font name.
 May be the same as the input or empty on failure.
 *   **Return Value:** (Boolean): `true` if a user-friendly name was successfully retrieved, `false` otherwise.

+## FAQ (Frequently Asked Questions)

+**Q: Does this plugin work in packaged applications (Shipping builds)?**

+A: Yes, it does.

+**Q: Is it compatible with platforms other than Windows (e.g., macOS, Linux, iOS, Android)?**

+A: No, it is not compatible.

+**Q: If I install a new font while the application is running, will it appear in the list immediately?**

+A: No, it will not.
+The font list cache is built when the engine (or editor) starts up.
+To use newly installed fonts, you need to restart the engine or the application.

+**Q: Can I use this plugin for commercial projects?**

+A: Yes, you can.
+This plugin is provided under the MIT license, allowing you to use it freely within the terms of the license.

 ## Notes and Limitations

 *   **Windows Only:** This plugin heavily relies on Windows APIs and **will not work** on macOS, Linux, mobile platforms, etc. You will need platform checks or alternative solutions if using this in a cross-platform project.